The Glittering Deception: Understanding the Differences Between Fool’s Gold and Real Gold

 As you can imagine, the value of real gold is significantly higher than that of pyrite.
 Nonetheless, the value varies, depending on the crystal habit of gold.
 Often, the crystal habit has a premium value.

-Visual cues for telling the difference include color and shape, while physical tests can be done to determine the hardness, ductility, odor, specific gravity, and sectility.
+Visual cues for telling the difference include color and shape, while physical tests can be done to determine the hardness, ductility, odor, specific gravity, and subtility.

 How To Tell The Difference Between Fool’s Gold and Real Gold

-Up to this point, it is evident that real gold is distinct from fool’s gold.
+Up to this point, it is evident that real gold is 100% distinct from pyrite.
 How then can you certify real gold from fool’s gold?

 Non-destructive Tests

 In general, the color of both pyrite and gold is yellow.
-The difference is that pyrite has a brassy yellow while gold is bright to golden yellow.
+The difference is that pyrite has a brassy tone to it while gold is a brighter to golden yellow.
 The majority of gold found in nature is alloyed with silver; when the ratio of silver to gold is high, then the combination will show a whitish-yellow hue.

-Usually, pyrite has an angular shape, with the majority having a distinct shape like cuboid, octahedron, etc. Gold pieces can be found along streams with smoother edges, but some might have a definite crystal habit, similar to pyrite.
+Usually, pyrite has an angular shape, with the majority having a distinct shape like cuboid, octahedron, etc. Gold pieces can be found along streams with smoother edges, but some might have a definite crystal habit, similar to pyrite, as seen in the picture below.

 Pyrite is mostly found in nature; thus, they will have some tarnish on their surface.
 On the other hand, once discovered in nature, gold remains untarnished, with a shiny appearance.